meroton/docs/src/pages/services/cloud-environment.md

 ## Free Tier

 The free tier allows you to use a remote build event stream and a remote cache.
-The free tier is limited to 10GB of caching and 100GB/month of throughput gives you the ability to analyze your builds to find bottlenecks and parts of your codebase that is rebuilt unnecessarily.
+The free tier is limited to 10GB of caching and 100GB/month of throughput which gives you the ability to analyze your builds for bottlenecks and parts of your codebase that is rebuilt unnecessarily.

-The free environment does not offer remote execution and is located in Frankfurt (AWS region eu-central-1), for performance reason you should have as low latency as possible between the execturs and the cache.
-For maximum we recommend running your build remotely in Frankfurt.
+The free environment does not offer remote execution and is located in Frankfurt (AWS region eu-central-1), for performance reasons you should have as low latency as possible between the executors and the cache.
+For maximum performance we recommend running your build remotely in Frankfurt.

 ## Pricing